TheLokj/WizardEye/README.md

 wizardeye filter -i alignment.bam -r hg19 --exclude-tracks myotis_alcathoe,ursus_arctos -k 35 -w 1 -bn 0.01 -bo 2 -bl 16500 -p 0.25 -d /path/to/database --only-unique
 ```

-Note that the ratio is not weighted by depth.
+Note that the ratio is not weighted by depth or mismatches.
 In another case with a repetitive region, where a position is overlapped by 3000 k-mers, the ratio is still the same.

 This behavior aims to reproduce the [Heng Li's seqbility](https://github.com/lh3/misc/tree/cc0f36a9a19f35765efb9387389d9f3a6756f08f/seq/seqbility) logic, which is not directly usable in a cross-mappability context.